yogi1967/MoneydancePythonScripts/source/toolbox/toolbox_readme.txt

                 - Manual Edit of stored Root UserIDs/ClientUIDs
         - Delete Single cached OnlineTxnList Record/Txns
         - Delete ALL cached OnlineTxnList record/Txns (delete_intermediate_downloaded_transaction_caches.py)
-        - OFX Cookie Management (requires Advanced mode)
+        - OFX Cookie Management
         - Force MD+ name cache & access tokens rebuild - Names and Access Tokens should rebuild themselves - MD Version 2022 onwards.
-USE WITH CARE. (requires Advanced mode)
+USE WITH CARE.
         - Force Disconnect an MD+ Connection - MD Version 2022 onwards.
-USE WITH CARE. (requires Advanced mode)
+USE WITH CARE.
         - Export your Moneydance+ (Plaid) license (keys) to a file (for 'transplant') - MD Version 2022 onwards.
-READONLY (requires Advanced mode)
+READONLY
         - Import ('transplant') your Moneydance+ (Plaid) license (keys) from a file (exported by Toolbox) - MD Version 2022 onwards.
-USE WITH CARE. (requires Advanced mode)
+USE WITH CARE.
-        - ZAP Dataset's Moneydance+ (Plaid) settings (requires Advanced mode) - MD Version 2022 onwards.
+        - ZAP Dataset's Moneydance+ (Plaid) settings - MD Version 2022 onwards.
 USE WITH CARE.
 WILL REQUIRE RE-REGISTRATION!
         - USAA ONLY: Manually 'prime' / overwrite stored Root UserIDs/ClientUIDs
         - USAA Only: Executes the special script to create a working USAA OFX Profile (ofx_create_new_usaa_bank_custom_profile.py)